 What Did You Learn?

-For help to find employment after a lengthy period out of work, we have created a number of guides to help get you back on your feet.
+For help finding employment after a career break or sabbatical, we’ve created a number of guides to help get you back on your feet.

+First of all, when you’re applying for a job after a career break, be sure to check out our career change jobs board for the latest job postings in your area.
 For external advice, funding or training see our support and resources page.
-For guidance on today’s job market and what employers are looking for, see our job application tips.
-If you haven’t written an application in some time, get help with our CV tips and template.
+See our job application tips for guidance on today’s job market and what employers are looking for.
+And, if you haven’t written an application in some time, get help with our CV writing tips.